lukechilds/og-zkp/README.md

 The verifier learns only two things: your identity and the month you first received Bitcoin.
 Nothing else leaks.

-You should be sure to not just verify that a proof commits to an identity.
-But also that an identity commits back to the same proof. [og-zkp.com](https://og-zkp.com) provides a Keybase style identity proof publishing system and verifies all proofs are attested in both directions.

 ## Example

 ### Sign